datarobot/datarobot-user-models/model_templates/inference/python3_sklearn/README.md

-## Python Sklearn Training Model Template
+## Python Sklearn Inference Model Template

 This model is intended to work with the [Python 3 Scikit-Learn Drop-In Environment](../../public_dropin_environments/python3_sklearn/).
 The supplied pkl file is a scikit-learn model trained on [boston_housing.csv](../../tests/testdata/boston_housing.csv)